ADF Logo

 In Finland, for example, public health authorities have concluded that “[i]n light of available evidence, gender reassignment of minors is an experimental practice.”
 And in England, a thorough review by the country’s National Health Service (NHS) of all available studies concluded that all claimed benefit from injecting puberty blockers or cross-sex hormones into children and teens is “very low quality.”
 This led the NHS to stop prescribing puberty blockers and the U.K. government to impose an “emergency ban” on such prescriptions in England, Wales, and Scotland.

 In short, European medical professionals—from individual practitioners to state health institutions—have rejected transition procedures and are instead advocating for children to have medical care rooted in biology.
-To have a chance to become comfortable with their own bodies without irreversibly harming them and making them lifelong patients.
+They are recognizing that children should have a chance to become comfortable with their own bodies without irreversibly harming them and making them lifelong patients.

 What does Tennessee’s law say?